 They can be earned by attending a training course or a conference, through a specific accomplishment, etc. You can even self-assign a badge that matches your values, such as the “eco-citizen” badge, and have it accredited by a third party.

-Open Badges may very well be the key to open education, a system where everyone has the means to learn for themselves.
+Open Badges may very well be the key to open blockchain in education, a system where everyone has the means to learn for themselves.
 This would undoubtedly contribute to improving equality and underprivileged populations’ access to better professional opportunities.

 Access to certification anywhere in the world